egorkacc/Programming-languages-and-methods-I/lab3/README.md

-# Report of the 3-rd laboratory work.
+# The 3-rd laboratory work.